South Carolina General Assembly

 In performance of a legal duty, the first responder may direct a person to stand a reasonable distance away, not to exceed twenty-five feet.

-(C) It is unlawful for a person, after receiving a verbal warning not to approach from a person he knows or reasonably should know is a healthcare worker providing medical care within a healthcare facility or on a healthcare facility campus, to knowingly and wilfully violate the warning and approach or remain at a distance that would not allow safe and unencumbered treatment of the patient as determined by the healthcare facility with the intent to:
+(C) It is unlawful for a person, after receiving a verbal warning not to approach from a person he knows or reasonably should know is an emergency medical care provider providing emergency medical care specific to the emergency at hand within a hospital emergency department, to knowingly and wilfully violate the warning and approach or remain at a reasonable distance that would not allow safe and unencumbered treatment of the patient as determined by the hospital emergency department with the intent to:

-(1) impede or interfere with the healthcare worker's ability to perform his duty including, but not limited to, obstructing a healthcare worker's movement or distracting a healthcare worker from administering medical care to another;
+(1) impede or interfere with the emergency medical care provider's ability to perform his duty including, but not limited to, obstructing a emergency medical care provider's movement or distracting a emergency medical care provider from administering medical care to another; or

-(2) offer or attempt to cause physical harm or injury to a healthcare worker with apparent present ability under circumstances reasonably creating fear of imminent peril; or
+(2) offer or attempt to cause physical harm or injury to an emergency medical care provider with apparent present ability under circumstances reasonably creating fear of imminent peril.

 SECTION 3.
 This act takes effect upon approval by the Governor.